 Casa do Arco in Douro Valley, Portugal

-We stayed there two nights.
-Douro Exclusive picked us up and dropped us off at the hotel, and we had a lovely dry-aged steak dinner after our wine tour.
+We stayed there for two nights.
+Douro Exclusive picked us up and dropped us off at the hotel.
+We had a lovely dry-aged steak dinner after our wine tour.

 Our Douro Valley Wine Tour Itinerary